TW - racism, potential shattering of parental illusions

 First up please note the absence of ‘anthroposophy’ or indeed any reference to Rudolph Steiner.
 These omissions are one way Steiner schools attempt to distance themselves from the dodgy reputation of their founder and his doctrines.
 But although the words are missing, the ideas are not.
 You’ll only recognise this though if you know the anthroposophical ‘code’.
 If you don’t, you’ll likely just see a lovely-sounding parentally-appealing paragraph.

 Before I crack the code I want to reiterate that all Steiner’s ideas were revealed to him on the astral plane and that he considered all of them to be literal truths.
 ALL OF THEM.
 However there is no objective proof for any of it.
 NONE.
 In fact Steiner's ideas contradict almost everything we do know about effective teaching and learning, including brain development and neuroscience; child psychology; classroom practice; educational achievement (both conservative and progressive); most credible education philosophies; feminist, queer and people of colour critiques; indigenised spaces, and the development process and content of Aotearoa's own education documents - The NZ Curriculum,10 Te Marautanga o Aotearoa, and Te Whāriki.
-None of the above are perfect or definitive but they do each have an Earth-related evidence base.
+None of the above are perfect or definitive but they're evidence-based, particular to Aotearoa, and lack the dogma.

 In anthroposophy “…distinct developmental stages…” (as above) refers specifically to the process by which the reincarnated soul slowly instantiates in the body.
 To understand you need a quick primer on reincarnation - souls incarnate into physical bodies which are left behind at death, at which time they re-enter the spiritual world before being born again into a new body… and repeat.
 After each physical death the spirit reviews their life.
 This determines the karma it needs to work through in the next and an appropriate body in which to do this.
 Souls ascend through their various lives via a repulsive race-based hierarchy with reptiles at the bottom and Aryan men at the top.9